 Medium Pressure Drier: As the name suggests, the medium pressure drier helps dry the acetylene gas.
 It is also used to control the moisture content of the acetylene stream into the purifier.
 Anhydrous calcium chloride is used for the purpose.

 Purifier: It mainly comprises of a purifying material, which helps separate phosphine and hydrogen sulphide created during the acetylene generation.

 Purifier Scrubber: This component keeps any purifying material from entering the compressor.

 Compressor: Acetylene is a flammable gas.
-It uses a compressor that is surrounded by water, which cools the heat of compression after each stage.
+It uses a compressor for acetylene that is surrounded by water, which cools the heat of compression after each stage.